Škoda Auto: Electrification strategy

 The fully electric Škoda Enyaq iV has been produced since November 2020, and six fully electric models will be available by 2025.

 In 2015, new Škoda chairman Bernhard Maier said that the Volkswagen Group "is working on a modular, new electric platform and we are in the team", and "there is no alternative to electrification."
 New Škoda corporate "Strategy 2025", which replaces the previous "Strategy 2018", aims to start production of a fully electric vehicle in 2020, and five electric models across different segments by 2025.

 At Auto Shanghai in 2017, Škoda displayed its Vision E concept for an all-electric 300-bhp coupé-SUV, with level 3 autonomy capability and 500 km range.
 It is based on the VW MEB platform and Škoda Auto will also manufacture electric-vehicle batteries for the Volkswagen Group in its facility in the Czech Republic.
 The second development stage, the Škoda Vision iV, was revealed in March 2019.

 A plug-in hybrid car, the Škoda Superb iV, was available for sale from early 2020, and a small SUV model Škoda Kamiq with a natural gas-electric hybrid powertrain and a hybrid Fabia from later the same year.
 By March 2018, the electrification plan was expanded to 10 electrified models for 2025 - six fully electric cars and four plug-in-hybrids.
 Out of these, five models are to be available by 2020.
 In 2018, the brand launched its largest-ever investment plan of €2 billion over five years into its electrification.

 The brand's first fully electric car, a city car Škoda Citigo-e iV, was sold from 2019 to 2020.
-The all-electric Škoda Enyaq iV is available for sale since September 2020.
+The all-electric Škoda Enyaq iV has been available for sale since September 2020.
 The Škoda Enyaq Coupé has been from May 2023.

 Sales and markets

-Škoda has maintained sound financial stability over recent years.
+Its slogan was “Simply Clever” until 2022, when a new brand identity and a new slogan "Let's Explore" were introduced. Škoda has maintained sound financial stability over recent years.
 In 2013, the brand achieved sales revenues totalling €10.3 billion (2012: €10.4 billion).
 Due to the weak economic situation in many European countries and the expansion of the model range, operating profit reached a modest €522 million (2012: €712 million). Škoda achieved a successful start to 2014.
 As well as recording the highest number of deliveries to customers in a first quarter ever (247,200; up 12.1%), it recorded a significant increase in sales revenue (23.7%) to almost €3 billion.
 Operating profit increased 65.2% to €185 million over the previous year.